chat bubble headphones

 Does skin cancer affect Travel Insurance?

 Yes, having skin cancer will affect your Travel Insurance.
-Skin cancer counts as a pre-existing medical condition, and should be declared during the medical screening process.
-Even if your skin cancer has been in remission for years, it’s important to disclose it or you may find that your policy becomes invalidated.
+Skin cancer counts as a pre-existing medical condition under our Medical Warranty .
+It should be declared during the medical screening process.
+Even if your skin cancer has been in remission, it’s important to declare it or you may find that your policy becomes invalidated.

 How does medical screening for cancer impact your Travel Insurance cover?